koalba/koalba/README.md

 </p>

 <p>Hi!
 I'm Alba García, also known as Koalba, Frontend Developer and Visual Designer.
 I found my passion and vocation in Web Development while I was studying my degree, and all that lead me to where I am today, and I'm happy to be here!</p>
-<p>I'm currently an intern in Web and Graphic Design in <a href="https://rubrika.es/" title="Rubrika">Rubrika</a>, a Digital Marketing Agency, surrounded by wonderful people.</p>

 &nbsp;